Universiteit Leiden

 Recent and on-going research

 As PI of the ERC Consolidator Grant FEATHERS (2020-2025) I lead a large-scale project on early modern manuscript culture and the mediation of authorship.
-The project members are Lotte Fikkers, Clodagh Murphy, Jonas Hock, and Holly Riach.
+The project members are Lotte Fikkers, Clodagh Murphy, Jonathan Powell, and Holly Riach.
 To distinguish between authorial and scribal voices the project analyses 3 distinct manuscript types: Historical letters, Legal documents, and Literary works.
 In doing so it addresses 3 questions: who were these scribes; what was their role or function, and where did their influence end and their employer’s begin?

 Another ongoing project is the editing of the complete correspondence of Elizabeth Stuart (1596-1662), Queen of Bohemia, published by Oxford University Press (OUP) in three volumes, of which my prize-winning PhD (2008) serves as the groundwork: